-This spring at the University of Maine at Presque Isle, the founder of the Maine Origami Society will present an in-depth and interactive modular origami display and offer a series of workshops to teach members of the campus and community about the art form that combines paper folding and geometry.
+This spring at the University of Maine at Presque Isle, the founder of the Maine Mathematics Science and Engineering Talent Search Program will present an in-depth and interactive modular origami display and offer a series of workshops to teach members of the campus and community about the art form that combines paper folding and geometry.

 Eva Szillery – who also serves as the Director of the Maine Junior Engineering Technical Society and the State Director of the American Mathematics Competitions – has presented similar exhibits and workshops at sites across Maine, including in Lewiston, Bangor, Orono and Portland.
 Her visits to Presque Isle are being presented in collaboration with the University’s Math Program and the College of Arts and Sciences.

 Szillery’s modular origami pieces come in all shapes, sizes and colors – sometimes resembling cubes, stars and flowers, sometimes looking more like three-dimensional cubist art – and come with impressive names like Stellated Rhombicuboctahedron and Truncated Icosahedron.

 Her Interactive Modular Origami Exhibit will be on display soon at the University’s Library and remain up throughout the spring semester.
 The public is encouraged to stop by the Library now for a sneak peak of some of the pieces Szillery and her students have created in past classes.
 Two smaller “sneak peeks” are available for viewing at the Wintergreen Arts Center and the Turner Memorial Library in Presque Isle.